snipcola/XSpammer2/README.md

 ## Contributing

-If you're interested in contributing to XSpammer, feel free to submit pull requests or open issues on the GitHub repository; your contributions are greatly appreciated.
+If you're interested in contributing to XSpammer, feel free to submit pull requests on the Git repository; your contributions are greatly appreciated.

 ---

 ## License

-XSpammer 2 is licensed under the [MIT License](https://github.com/snipcola/xspammer-2/blob/main/LICENSE), please review the license for more information.
+XSpammer 2 is licensed under the [MIT License](https://git.snipcola.com/snipcola/XSpammer2/raw/branch/main/LICENSE), please review the license for more information.

 ---

 <div align='center'>
-    <p>© 2023 Snipcola</p>
+    <p>© 2024 Snipcola</p>
 </div>